Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: A Class of Random Variables

 We decompose

-where we have reintroduced the subscripts $\Z$ or $\Lambda_L$ for clarity and where the notation $k' = \Phi(k)$ is used in the first sum.
-Thanks to \eqref{eq: large loc center}, and assuming again \eqref{eq: constraint 2} and \eqref{eq: constraint 3}, and proceeding as in the proof of Proposition~\ref{thm: local approx}, one checks that the last two terms decay exponentially in $\ell$.
+where the notation $k' = \boldsymbol\Phi(k)$ is used in the first sum.
+Thanks to \eqref{eq: large loc center} and the definition of $\mathbf X$, and assuming that $\gamma_0$ and $\gamma_2$ are small enough so that \eqref{eq: constraint 2} and \eqref{eq: constraint 3} hold, we proceed as in the proof of Proposition~\ref{thm: local approx}, and conclude that the last two sums in the formula above decay exponentially with $\ell$.
 To get a bound on the terms in the first sum, we rewrite

 From condition~\eqref{eq: condition 3 Z} and Lemma~\ref{lem: bijection local global}, we find